And the Ass Saw the Angel: Major themes

 The lyrics of some of the songs from the first few albums of Nick Cave and the Bad Seeds (From Her to Eternity, The Firstborn Is Dead and Your Funeral...
 My Trial), are extensions of the ideas represented in the novel.

 The title comes from the Bible, the Book of Numbers 22:23, where Balaam does not see the angel of the Lord but his donkey does.
 The Bible is heavily referenced throughout the novel.
-In an interview with BOMB magazine, Cave noted, “There are a number of voices in the book: first person narrative by Euchrid, third person authorial voice, quotations usually from the Bible, either real or ersatz, constant changes in tone or approach to language, depending on who is talking.
+In an interview with BOMB magazine, Cave noted, "There are a number of voices in the book: first person narrative by Euchrid, third person authorial voice, quotations usually from the Bible, either real or ersatz, constant changes in tone or approach to language, depending on who is talking.
 When I first started the book there were certain elements I wasn’t interested in reading about.
 When you read a novel, you have to wade through the setting up of the scene before the story starts.
 So I wrote a long prologue.
 It has no action.
 It includes documentary, poetry, maps and charts, in very short chapters.
 Once this is done, the actual story begins.
 The voice then changes between the narrator’s truth and Euchrid’s delusionary truth.
-The final book is Euchrid’s monologue which runs to the climax” The book is narrated in the protagonist's silent Southern drawl, which Cave writes in eye dialect.
+The final book is Euchrid’s monologue which runs to the climax" The book is narrated in the protagonist's silent Southern drawl, which Cave writes in eye dialect.

 One particularly present theme is Man's inhumanity to man and their innate ability to fear what they do not understand.
 Euchrid is constantly under siege from those who perceive difference as a threat.
 The only other character to see Euchrid as something more than a dumb beast is Beth (and to a certain extent, her mother).
 Though Beth is taken into the fold by the Ukulites, she too is different from the rest.
-There is a strange transference of thought throughout the novel; her difference is seen by the community as godly, while Beth sees Euchrid as godly.
+There is a transference of thought throughout the novel; her difference is seen by the community as godly, while Beth sees Euchrid as godly.
 Another theme presented in the novel is the beauty of things perceived as ugly.
-In an interview with director Lindzee Smith, Cave revealed, “The things that are ugly are supposed to be ugly.
+In an interview with director Lindzee Smith, Cave said, "The things that are ugly are supposed to be ugly.
 I’d hate to think the book was only about ugly things.
 It’s about innocence as well ––the beauty in that.
-There’s a cartoon image to many of the characters––Beth, who I see as the idealized young girl, perfect and innocent, seen through the obsessive eyes of Euchrid.”
+There’s a cartoon image to many of the characters––Beth, who I see as the idealized young girl, perfect and innocent, seen through the obsessive eyes of Euchrid."